dyaghas/obsidian-vault/C/Memory Address.md

 ## Buffer overflow

-Be careful when writing or reading information, as they can be placed adjacent to one another and C does not perform any sort of range checking when accessing a memory address, which means that you can accidentally manipulate information from another array if the specified index overflows.
+Be careful when writing or reading information, as they can be placed adjacent to one another and some programming languages does not perform any sort of range checking when accessing a memory address, which means that you can accidentally manipulate information from another array if the specified index overflows.
 Look at the example below:

 ```C
 char A[8] = "";